microsoft/BotFramework-Composer/Composer/TESTING.md

 > **IMPORTANT:** Any new code being checked in should also come with new tests!

-When writing tests for any React components, we will be using the `react-testing-library` ([documentation](https://testing-library.com/docs/react-testing-library/api)).
+When writing tests for any React components, we will be using the `@testing-library/react` ([documentation](https://testing-library.com/docs/@testing-library/react/api)).

 For some examples of how to write React component tests, look at the tests under the `<root>/Composer/packages/client/__tests__/` directory, or at the below examples.